 Premenstrual Syndrome Relief with Chinese Medicine

 In Chinese medicine a normal menstrual period should be pain free with a modest amount of bright red blood.
 Pain, dark blood and emotional fluctuations are signs of imbalance that can be corrected with Chinese medicine.
 There are number of different patterns that can present with menstrual irregularities and infertility, and understanding these patterns can help in choosing the most appropriate herbal formulas that will bring balance back to the body.
-For best outcomes using self-care , combine associated Aroma Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.
+For best outcomes using self-care , combine associated Aroma Acupressure Sticks™ to acu-points, topical remedies, and good lifestyle practices.